eantcal/Winraycast/README.md

 # Winraycast
 This is a refactoring of 1990s ray-cast 3d engine written in C++.
 It runs on Windows.
 It is not based on OpenGL or DirectX or other 3D library.
-Green field approach used for demostrate the ray-cast algorithm and related a published article on Computer Programming magazine by Infomedia.
+Green field approach used for demostrate the ray-cast algorithm and related to an article published on Computer Programming magazine by Infomedia.

 Screnn shot examples
 ![Screen Shot](https://github.com/eantcal/Winraycast/blob/master/ScreenShots/ScreenShot2.png)